kiva/kv-ui-elements/@kiva/kv-components/README.md

 # kv-components

 A library of accessible UI components that adhere to Kiva's Design System.
-Currently built using Vue 2 and Tailwind v3.
+Currently built using Vue 2.

 ## Using these Components